 Saag Paneer Vs Palak Paneer

 Palak Paneer uses only spinach for the green sauce.
 Saag Paneer uses a combination of leafy greens and/or herbs for making the green sauce.
 Palak paneer has a taste of spinach.
-However, the taste of saag paneer is dependent on the combination of greens that are being used.
-Without a doubt both the dishes are delicious and healthy in their own way.
+Saag paneer taste is dependent on the combination of greens that are being used.
+Without a doubt both the dishes are delicious and healthy in their own way but the taste is different because the greens are different.

-As long as you stick to using 8 to 10 oz of greens, you can use a variety of greens (like Kale, amaranth, chard or herbs like dill ) and use my palak paneer recipe to make saag paneer.
+As long as you stick to using 8 to 10 oz of greens, you can use a variety of greens (like kale, collard, chard or herbs like dill ) and use my palak paneer recipe to make saag paneer.

 I first shared this recipe in 2014.
-Many of you have loved this recipe and I am so happy to hear whenever someone leaves a good feedback.
-Here are a few things that I feel make this yummy homestyle palak paneer recipe stand out.
+I have got immense love on this recipe.
+Here are a few things that I feel makes my homestyle palak paneer recipe stand out.

 - The texture of spinach.
 When I grind the blanched spinach, I avoid blending it too fine.
-I grind the spinach on a slow speed and leave a little texture on it.
+I grind the spinach on a slow speed and leave it coarse.
 That way, the sauce has great texture too.
-It isnt gooey like blended soup or smoothie .
+The spinach is cohesive but isn't gooey like blended soup or smoothie .

-- Spices.
-Whole & Powdered - Fennel, clove, cumin, garam masala & coriander powder.
+- Spices - Whole & Powdered - fennel seeds, clove, cumin, garam masala & coriander powder.

 - Ginger & Garlic - Fresh ginger and garlic simply pounded in a mortar pestle.
 Avoid using store bought ready to use ginger garlic pastes.